euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 Zoom Layer
 ==========

-..
-Let defines the zoom factor as the ratio between the size of a pixel on the camera and the screen.
-   For a zoom factor larger than one, OpenGL sampler

 When the texture must be magnified, it is important to enlarge the pixel without interpolation.
 In OpenGL it is achieved by using the *GL_NEAREST* mode for the texture magnification filter.